2017 - 2018 Regenerative Medicine Seed Grant Announcement

-This funding mechanism is intended to stimulate new, collaborative research in regenerative medicine among UGA, Emory University, and GT investigators.
+This funding mechanism is intended to stimulate new, collaborative research in regenerative medicine among Georgia Tech, Emory University, and UGA investigators.
 The seed grant team must have a minimum of two investigators and must have an equal partnership of faculty from two of the participating institutions with budgets split between the universities as equally as possible.

 This funding mechanism may support collaborative projects at earlier stages of development in the “high risk, high yield” category or projects with a high potential for clinical or industry translation.
-Synergies with other seed grant applications are encouraged in order to make maximally competitive future external grant applications.
-Any linkage or synergy with another application should be noted on the cover page of the application.
+Applying for this grant does not prohibit you from applying for the Allen Family Grant as well.
 Budgets for these proposals may not exceed $70,000.
-A total of 8-10 seed grants are expected to be awarded.

 * All faculty members with primary appointments at Emory University, Georgia Institute of Technology, and University of Georgia are eligible to apply.